pixeltopic/rematch/README.md

 - words must be alphanumeric; no whitespaces.
 Can be modified by wildcards.

 ## Implementation
-It uses the shunting yard algorithm to parse a Requery expression into tokens.
+Requery uses the Shunting-yard algorithm to parse a Requery expression into tokens.
-These tokens are arranged in reverse polish notation, and are then evaluated into a boolean result when compared against a text block.
+These tokens are arranged in Reverse Polish notation, and are then evaluated into a boolean result when compared against an arbitrary string.

 Requery is only partially dependent on Go's Regexp package for matching wildcarded words.
 It does not transpile an expression from Requery into Regex as Go's Regex flavor does not support lookaheads and non-order dependent word matching.